edquant/edh7916/_assignments/assignment_inferential.Rmd

     preserve_yaml: true
 ---

-Using `hsls_small`, please answer the following questions.
+Using `els_plans.dta`, please answer the following questions.
 Use comments to respond as necessary.

 ## Questions